TanStack/query/docs/src/pages/guides/infinite-queries.md

 ## What if I need to pass custom information to my query function?

-By default, the info returned from `getFetchMore` will be supplied to the query function, but in some cases, you may want to override this.
-You can pass custom variables to the `fetchMore` function which will override the default info like so:
+By default, the variable returned from `getNextPageParam` will be supplied to the query function, but in some cases, you may want to override this.
+You can pass custom variables to the `fetchNextPage` function which will override the default variable like so:

 ```js
 function Projects() {